HikuruOfficial/hikuru_aleo_name_service/README.md

 ## Introduction
 This is the official documentation for the Hikuru Aleo Domain smart contract, authored by Hikuru.
 This contract is built on Aleo, a blockchain platform, and it manages the ownership and registration of unique names (NFTs) associated with user accounts.
 In this document, we will provide an overview of the contract's functionality, with a specific focus on the registration process and how data is stored.
+Build on Aleo NFT standard `ARC721`

 ## Table of Contents
 1. [Contract Overview](#contract-overview)